cfjedimaster/brackets-jshint/README.md

 Issues/Updates
 =====
+[2/11/2014] busykai fix for empty projects

-[2/9/2013] Remove comments in .jshintrc fix by https://github.com/santhoshtr.
+[2/9/2014] Remove comments in .jshintrc fix by https://github.com/santhoshtr.
 Also updated to latest JSHint library.

-[1/8/2013] lint and cleanup by busykai
+[1/8/2014] lint and cleanup by busykai

 [12/10/2013] License added by busykai